Badger digging through the decades

 Low penalties for badger crime

-The Protection Of Badgers Act was introduced in 1992 and, if prosecuted of an offence, the maximum prison term you can face is six months.
+The Protection Of Badgers Act was introduced in 1992 and, if prosecuted for an offence, the maximum prison term you can face is six months.
 This isn't a big incentive for badger diggers to stop.
 Throw in the fact that most badgers are dug on private land with the landowners' permission in remote locations and you can see why detection by the authorities was unlikely.

 During my childhood, the main animal welfare legislation was the Protection Of Animals Act 1911.
 There were no provisions to obtain a warrant under this legislation and it only protected a wild mammal if it was confined for a period of time.
 It still made it an offence to cause unnecessary suffering to a domestic animal, however.